 Manuel is a Partner and has been at Abreu Advogados since 2017.
 He coordinates Abreu Advogados’ Intellectual Property and Information Technology practices and has been distinguished by IP Stars.

 The Intellectual Property and Information Technologies practice area of Abreu Advogados has received distinctions from Chambers, Legal 500 and IP Stars.
 The firm has also been awarded the "Gold Band" distinction by the World Trademark Review 1000 for Intellectual Property in Portugal.

-The "very knowledgeable" Manuel Durães Rocha leads the team and receives recognition for his abilities in mandates relating to generic pharmaceutical patents.
+The "very knowledgeable" Manuel Durães Rocha leads the team and receives recognition for his abilities in mandates relating to pharmaceutical patents.
 He also advises on IP protection strategies relating to trade marks.

 “Manuel Durães Rocha leads the team and advises on patent, trade mark and copyright issues.
 He frequently represents important life sciences clients in patent infringement actions.”

 Advising an international company in the watch industry on its establishment in Portugal and the opening of its chain stores in Portugal.